Table Reservation @ Moshi

 - Product code : PJAZ7A

 Moshi likes to keep things moving.
-Whether it’s the dynamic specials menu, which chops and changes according to the chefs inspirations or the non-stop action at the sushi bar, where diners can see all the magic happen, eating here is akin to a culinary adrenaline rush.
+Whether it’s the dynamic specials menu or the non-stop action around the sushi bar, eating here is akin to a culinary adrenaline rush.

 Of course this isn’t by any means ‘fast food'.
 Moshi's ambitious menu encourages thought and careful consideration when it comes to ordering.
-Not just for the Asian names, which are hard to spit out gracefully when you’ve already downed a couple of Sakes, but for the abundance of choice and spectrum which karate kicks
+Not just for the Asian names, which are hard to spit out gracefully when you’ve downed a couple of Sakes, but for the abundance of choice and taste spectrum, which karate kicks its way to Colombia via Asia without breaking a sweat.

 Not that there are any culinary dead ends on this menu.
-Owners, Rob Pevitts and Carmen Angel are the undisputed king and queen of fusion cuisine in Cartagena, and if you’ve eaten in Carmen, then you’ll know that they simply don’t do food norm-core.
+Owners, Rob Pevitts and Carmen Angel, are the undisputed king and queen of fusion cuisine in Cartagena, and if you’ve eaten in Carmen (Moshi's sister restaurant), then you’ll know that they simply don’t do food norm-core.

 Moshi seems to be a particularly personal venture for the couple, not least because the restaurant name and logo honours their cat, but because the menu is their ultimate dinner wish-list.
 It’s what they cook at home or would choose to eat outside — if such another place existed.

-First timers should surrender themselves to Moshi's higher powers by ordering the resplendent tasting menu, which takes you on a seriously tasty journey to Asia via Colombia.
+First timers should surrender themselves to Moshi's higher powers by ordering the resplendent tasting menu, which takes you on a seriously tasty journey.
 Choose between a 7 or 11 course menu with an innovative beverage pairing that includes Sakes and a fabulous range of signature cocktails.

 If you are choosing off the menu, then we suggest ordering a few round of small plates and starters before hitting the main course.

 The Sake Zuke is the perfect introduction to the concept of Moshi.
-Consisting of 5 mini portions it allows you to dip your toes into the Moshi sea of food delights.
+Consisting of 5 mini portions it allows you to dip your toes into the restaurant's sea of foodie delights without commiting to anything in particular.

-The O-Temaki roll open hand rolls are another winner.
-So delicious you’ll eat them with the speedy intensity of a Japanese bullet train.
+The O-Temaki open hand rolls are so delicious, you’ll eat them with the speedy intensity of a Japanese bullet train.
 So order a few rounds for the group just to be on the safe side.

-The specials are worth the glance as well.
-The Pla Pao, is a particularly extravagant and lavish feast of a whole fish encrusted with coriander, mint and lemongrass and served with drunken noodles and a spicy fish broth.
+The Pla Pao is another extravagant and lavish feast.
+A whole fish encrusted with coriander, mint and lemongrass and served with drunken noodles and a spicy fish broth.
 It arrives like dynamite on the table, steaming, sizzling and generally smelling out of this world.
 The soup is punchy, the noodles spongy and the fish flakes off beautifully onto your fork.

 Moshi’s Asian concept encourages you to think outside the box when it comes to drinking.
 You can have a bottle of red anywhere in town, so forgo the routine and order one of their cocktails instead.
-Designed by Liliseth Coronedo Marim they’re as detailed and delightful as the food on offer, with wickedly quirky names like Crazy 88 and Hattori Hanzō.
+Designed by mixology whizz, Lilibeth Coronado Marin, they’re as detailed and delightful as the food on offer, with wickedly quirky names like Crazy 88 and Hattori Hanzō.